MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/migrate-group-writeback.md

 In the Microsoft Entra Connect Synchronization Rules editor, you need to create an inbound sync rule that filters out groups that have NULL for the mail attribute.
 The inbound sync rule is a join rule with a target attribute of cloudNoFlow.
 This rule tells Microsoft Entra Connect not to synchronize attributes for these groups.

- 1. Launch the synchronization editor from the application menu in desktop as shown below:
+ 1. Launch the **Synchronization Rules Editor** from the start menu.
  2. Select **Inbound** from the drop-down list for Direction and select **Add new rule**.
  3. On the **Description** page, enter the following and select **Next**: